a strong earthquake hits japan; Possible losses and damages - ExBulletin

 The 6.2-magnitude quake hit Ishikawa Prefecture at 2:42 p.m. near the west-central coast of Japan’s main island of Honshu, according to the US Geological Survey’s Earthquake Information Center.
 The Japan Meteorological Agency initially estimated the volume at 6.3, but later raised it to 6.5.
 They measured the depth at about 12 kilometers (7.5 mi).

 The Fire and Disaster Management Agency said two people were injured in Suzu City, Ishikawa Prefecture, on the northern tip of the Noto Peninsula: one person was found without vital signs after falling from a ladder, and another was injured when a cupboard fell on top of them.
-Other details were not immediately available.
+Japanese reports do not mention the dead, even if their hearts have stopped beating, until the doctor officially declares the deaths.

+The agency said two people were rescued separately from damaged buildings and a fifth person was injured when he fell.

 Matsuno said there were no reports of any problems at the two main nuclear facilities in the region.